Soliloquy-Den/the-soliloquy-den/the-memory-of-innovation.md

 <p>This freedom does not mean they care more about games than the people who make them.
 Developers, too, may remain deeply attached to what they create, but their involvement is ultimately determined by the needs of production.
 While one is paid to continue, the other is free to return. </p>

 <p>Perhaps, without quite intending to, modders challenge one of modernity's deepest assumptions: that progress lies chiefly in moving on.
-They remain attached to worlds whose economic purpose has already been fulfilled.
-What makes that instinct interesting is not that it rejects progress, but that it suggests a form of it built on return and refinement rather than replacement.</p>
+Their impulse to remain attached to worlds whose economic purpose has already been fulfilled might, rather than reject progress, suggest a form of it built on return and refinement rather than replacement.</p>

 <p>Modern societies, however, are increasingly organized around movement, at an ever faster pace.
 Capital and labour move, projects form and dissolve, entire industries reorganize themselves in pursuit of flexibility, responding to the growing complexity and cost of modern production.
 The rhythm of work has accelerated with them.
 Remaining in one place, or simply allowing something time to mature increasingly runs against those incentives.</p>